josephinelistya/booklist/README.md

 - Download Django and install it on command prompt by typing: python -m pip install Django
 - Download or clone the repository.
 - Open with source code editor (I use VS Code).
+- Download postgreSQL.
-- Create a database named BooklistDB (I use postgreSQL).
+- Create a database named BooklistDB on pgAdmin.
 You can check the database name on settings.py
 - On setting.py, you may need to change the DATABASE details such as user and password based on your postgreSQL.
 - Connect the project and database.
-On source code editor terminal, type:
+On VS Code terminal, type:
 ```python
 python manage.py sqlmigrate booklist_register 0001
 ```